 The work of finding a tutor on campus belongs to your college student.
 Tutoring is only successful if the student truly seeks and understands the importance of the help.
 Your student can visit a student support or tutoring center or even make informal arrangements with another student.
-As a parent, you can help him understand the importance of finding help and finding it early.
-You can encourage him to take advantage of all of the opportunities for help that the college offers.
-If your student has had difficulty in the past, or has made some mistakes along the way, working with a tutor can be an ideal way to get help with his fresh start.
+As a parent, you can help your student understand the importance of finding help and finding it early.
+You can encourage them to take advantage of all of the opportunities for help that the college offers.
+If your student has had difficulty in the past, or has made some mistakes along the way, working with a tutor can be an ideal way to get help with a fresh start.

 Is Your College Student Investing Enough Time Studying?

 Beating the Procrastination Monster: How Parents Can Help

 Helping Your College Student Be a Better Student: Twelve Questions to Ask